Sertraline (as sertraline hydrochloride)

 from time to time due to the stress of everyday life.
 It is thought to be caused by

 PMDD affects some women in the days before their period.
-PMDD is different from premenstrual
+It is different from premenstrual

 syndrome (PMS).
-The mood symptoms (anger, sadness, tension, etc.) in PMDD are more
+The mood symptoms (such as anger, sadness, tension, etc.) in PMDD

-severe than in PMS and affect the woman's daily activities and relationship with others.
+are more severe than in PMS and affect the woman's daily activities and relationships

 Ask your doctor if you have any questions about why this medicine has been prescribed